antaz/hikari/share/man/man1/hikari.md

 * **insert**

-  Indicates indicator bars that are in insert mode (e.g. assigning a view to a group) or views that have a keyboard grab using *mode-enter-keyboard-grab*.
+  Indicates indicator bars that are in insert mode (e.g. assigning a view to a group) or views that have an input grab using *mode-enter-input-grab*.

 * **selected**